Using the Internet to Learn About Cancer

 - Does a company sponsor the site?
 Do they have influence over the content?

-- Is it run by an individual?
-Does this person provide information limited to their own experience?
+- Is the site run by a person?
+Does this person provide information only about their own experience?

 - What is the mission of the site?